ABOUT THE SHOW

 In February and March 2020, Blindspot Collective presented Safa's Story at 20 schools, including 14 Title I schools, across San Diego County for 52 performances serving over 3,160 elementary and middle school students.
 As part of the program, approximately 3,000 students also participated in a pre-show workshop with Blindspot Collective’s multicultural Teaching Artist team.
 Teaching Artists spent one hour in each individual classroom to prepare students to see the show by supporting them in defining and understanding racism, and discussing what it means to be an upstander.

-If you wish to know more about the show or are interested in bringing the production to your school and community, please email us at:
+If you wish to know more about the show or are interested in scheduling a digital program for your school or community, email us at

 MEET THE ARTISTS